SLeoneSoftware/Database_Normalizer/README.md

 Work in Progress.

-Can currently find dependencies on sqlite db via brute force, and eliminate unnecessary attributes in dependencies for minimum cover method.
+Can currently find dependencies on sqlite db via brute force, and eliminate unnecessary attributes in functional dependency determinants in minimum cover method.